-Thank you for your interest in the University of Redlands School of Business International Programs.
+Thank you for your interest in the University of Redlands School of Business & Society International Programs.
 Below are answers to some of the most frequently asked questions about our programs.

 To secure your place on one of our programs, we’ll need a deposit in the form of a credit card payment of $500.
 This deposit will be applied toward payment of your program travel costs.
 Please note that the deposit is refundable up to 90 days prior to trip departure.
 After that time, the deposit is non-refundable.

 You will need to complete and submit a "Registration Packet" in order to secure your place in the program of your choice (Note: there are separate packets for Graduate and Undergraduate students, as well as for Alumni/Guests).